n1vux/articles/11-11-11/Mass-11-11-KIA.md

 (Map note: Fr XVII Corps as on map 1 Nov quickly reorganizes as Fr II Col. Corps during 6 Nov., and Fr XVII Corps takes charge of Second Army' left flank,  in contact on Fr II Col Corps's right flank.)

-(1st Div, recently retired from left of line, supposedly moving from from V Corps reserve to III Corps Reserve, but instead surges to Sedan and pulls up to allow Fr 4th Armee to take Sedan.>

 ### AEF 2nd US  Army (CG Bullard)